th2-net/th2-codec-sailfish/README.md

-# How it works (4.2.3)
+# How it works (5.0.0)

-The th2 Codec component is responsible for encoding and decoding the messages.
+The th2 codec sailfish component is responsible for encoding and decoding the messages.
 It operates two instances of encoder/decoder pairs, in which one is used for operational purposes and the other is used for general conversion.
+It is based on [th2-codec](https://github.com/th2-net/th2-codec).
+You can find additional information [here](https://github.com/th2-net/th2-codec/blob/master/README.md)

 Encoding and decoding are performed according to the scheme "one or more input pins and one or more output pins".
 Both types of pins may have filters.
 The input / output of the encoder and decoder can be partially or entirely filtered out depending on which filters the pin has.